Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Shave biopsyuses a thin surgical blade, or scalpel, to shave off the top layers of skin.
 This is the most common type of biopsy used to diagnose skin cancer.

 Punch biopsyuses a round, cookie-cutter-like tool.
 It is used to take a deeper sample of the skin.
 This technique shows deeper levels of skin but is often not as wide as a shave biopsy.
+This is more commonly used when the pathology is expected to be deeper in the skin.

 Incisional and excisional biopsiesremove tumors that have grown deep into the skin.
 An incisional biopsy cuts out part of the tumor.
 An excisional biopsy removes the entire tumor.
 These biopsies are used to diagnose melanoma.